risc0/risc0/groth16_proof/README.md

 ## Manual installation

-All the following commands must be run from the `compact_proof` directory.
+All the following commands must be run from the `groth16_proof` directory.

 1. Run the ceremony (optional):